1993 New York Mets season

 The 1993 New York Mets season was the 32nd season in the history of the franchise.
-The team sought to improve on its 72–90 mark from 1992.
-Instead, the Mets slid back and for the first time since 1967 lost 100 games.
-The Mets finished with a 59–103 record, their fifth worst in history, and finished in last place in the National League East.
-They played all of their home games at Shea Stadium.
-As of 2025, this was the most recent 100-loss season for the Mets.
+They played all of the home games at Shea Stadium.
+After a tumultuous season the year before, the Mets were looking to improve on their 72-90 record and perhaps get back into contention for the National League Eastern Division.
+Instead, the team performed significantly worse and sank further back in the standings, while the turmoil surrounding them continued into 1993.

+For the first time since 1967, the Mets lost 100 games in a season.
+Their 59 wins were the least in a full 162 game season since 1964, when they won 53.
+Their 103 losses were the fifth most in franchise history, only trailing the first four teams the Mets fielded.
+They finished in seventh and last place in their division, their first last place finish since 1983, and recorded the worst record in baseball in 1993.

 Background

 The 1993 Mets entered the season after a disappointing 1992 campaign where their major player acquisitions, designed to help the team return to contending for a division title, largely fizzled out.
 Their biggest acquisition, outfielder Bobby Bonilla, did not perform up to fans' expectations and was frequently booed by the local fans.
 Pitcher Bret Saberhagen and second baseman Willie Randolph, two more major pickups in the previous offseason, were injured much of the season and largely ineffective.
 One of the few bright spots was Eddie Murray, who led the team with 91 RBI to go along with 16 home runs, but besides he and Bonilla (74 RBI, 19 home runs) no Met reached 50 RBI or 15 home runs.
 Murray's .261 average led the regulars, who all struggled to record hits; shortstop Dick Schofield, for instance, recorded over 400 plate appearances but could not manage to reach 100 hits.
 Howard Johnson, the 1991 National League home run and RBI champion, also battled injuries and saw his totals fall off significantly.
 The pitching staff was not much better off, as Dwight Gooden recorded his worst season as a major leaguer and the team left a hole in its rotation by trading away ace David Cone in August; Gooden's 12 wins led the team.

 Manager Jeff Torborg, who had come off two consecutive winning seasons with the Chicago White Sox, found himself unable to maintain control of the team.
 He had a particularly testy relationship with outfielder Vince Coleman, which eventually resulted in the former stolen base king's suspension in September.